marcblank/marcblank.github.io/docs/Triggers.md

 ![](DIYTrigger.png)

+*Note: When DIY Trigger is activated, only the Embedded Instructions are executed; there are no default or implicit actions taken!
+In the example above, a Run Autofocus will *only* be done because it's one of the Embedded Instructions.*

 ## Safe Trigger

 This is exactly like **DIY Trigger** but the trigger will only trip if conditions are "Safe".